hetznercloud/cli/docs/guides/using-output-options.md

 ## Go Template Format

 `describe` commands support the Go string template format as well.
 You can read up on the syntax in the [Go documentation](https://pkg.go.dev/text/template/).
-The template format will be applied to structs from hcloud-go.
-You can find the structs in the [hcloud-go source code](https://github.com/hetznercloud/hcloud-go/tree/main/hcloud).
+The data structures passed to the template are defined by our API and can be found in [hcloud-go](https://pkg.go.dev/github.com/hetznercloud/hcloud-go/v2/hcloud/schema).

 For example, you could obtain the number of cores of a server using the following command: